DominoOrg/domino-app/README.md

 # domino-rs
-A workspace for the rust crates needed for domino org
+A monorepo for the domino web app